Hip Hop Museum: History

-The museum was founded in 2015 as the Universal Hip Hop Museum, by a group of hip hop pioneers—Rocky Bucano, Kurtis Blow, Grand Wizzard Theodore, Joe Conzo, Jr. and Grandmaster Melle Mel— to document, preserve, and celebrate the culture of Hip Hop.
+The museum was founded in 2015 as the Universal Hip Hop Museum, by a group of hip hop pioneers—Rocky Bucano, Kurtis Blow, Grand Wizzard Theodore, Joe Conzo Jr. and Grandmaster Melle Mel— to document, preserve, and celebrate the culture of Hip Hop.

 The museum rebranded as The Hip Hop Museum in September 2023.

 Museum

 The 52,000-square-foot museum will be part of a South Bronx multi-use development project at 610 Exterior Street called Bronx Point.
-Not far from the so-called birthplace of hip hop on Sedgwick Avenue, it will include a 300-seat theatre in addition to gallery and community space.
+Michael Ford, of BrandNu Design Studio, is the architect of the building.
+Bronx Point is not far from the so-called "birthplace" of hip hop on Sedgwick Avenue, it will include a 300-seat theatre, a gallery, community space, and about 520 affordable housing units on top of it.
 The official groundbreaking was held on May 20, 2021, and involved a number of hip hop notables including Grandmaster Flash and LL Cool J. The museum was initially scheduled to open in 2023 in connection with the genre's fiftieth anniversary.
 Due to delays in construction caused by the COVID-19 pandemic, the museum is now scheduled to open in 2026.